 What the BBC is saying without saying it, it will broadcast what it wants, when it wants, although if pro-Scottish material it might be delayed indefinitely if they receive a private call from the Cabinet Office and there’s a referendum in sight.

-Incidentally, and as an aside, the director-general acknowledges I was a former executive producer, a fact that a certain gossip columnist calling herself a film critic tried to deny and stirred up attacks on my integrity.
-(Let’s leave her deservedly nameless.)
+Incidentally, and as an aside, the director-general acknowledges I was a former executive producer, a fact that a certain Scottish gossip columnist calling herself a film critic tried to deny and stirred up attacks on my integrity.
+She subsidises her living as BBC Scotland’s Radio movie critic but you won’t learn much from her if already a well-informed movie buff.
+(Let’s leave her nameless.)

 So, we see the proverbial courteous brush-off, the lack of real accountability by a public corporation, content in its comfort the horse has bolted from the stable.
 One gets sucked into the Kafkaesque nightmare at your peril sparring with BBC Complaints, letter after letter, reply after reply, until you are told the correspondence is at and end, closed down.